elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/rest-parameters-and-spread-syntax.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The spread syntax is the opposite of the rest parameter, where rest parameter collects items into an array, the spread operator unpacks the collected elements into single elements.
+  <div><strong>Interview Response:</strong> The spread syntax is the opposite of the rest parameter.
+The rest parameter collects items into an array, and the spread operator unpacks the collected elements into single elements.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />